vincent-peugnet/wcms/README.md

 There is an error reporting debug mode using [Whoops](https://github.com/filp/whoops).
 It can be enabled by setting the value of `debug` in `config.json` to one of [editors supported by Whoops](https://github.com/filp/whoops/blob/master/docs/Open%20Files%20In%20An%20Editor.md).

+###  extensions

+W detect itself if `gd` or `imagick` extensions are installed and automatically choose which one to use (it prefers ImageMagick 😋).
+To test what append in differents configurations, one may want to quickly enable ore disable those extensions.

+For example, to toggle Imagick extension on Debian/Apache install with PHP 8.1, one can use the following commands:

+    sudo apt remove php8.1-imagick && sudo systemctl restart apache2.service

+and

+    $ sudo apt install php8.1-imagick && sudo systemctl restart apache2.service

 JS development
 --------------